Buddenbrooks: Literary significance and criticism

-Thomas Mann did not intend to write an epic against contemporary aristocratic society and its conventions.
-On the contrary, Mann often sympathizes with their Protestant ethics.
-Mann criticizes with irony and detachment.
-When Die protestantische Ethik und der Geist des Kapitalismus (1905, The Protestant Ethic and the Spirit of Capitalism) by Max Weber was published, Thomas Mann himself recognised the affinities with his own novel.
+Lübeck's patrician hanseatic families resented Mann's daring to describe their caste with some mockery, as they at least felt about it.
+Nonetheless, he did not intend to write an epic against contemporary aristocratic society and its conventions.
+On the contrary, Mann often sympathizes with its Protestant ethics and criticizes with irony and detachment.
+When Die protestantische Ethik und der Geist des Kapitalismus (1905, The Protestant Ethic and the Spirit of Capitalism) by Max Weber was published, Mann recognised its affinities with his novel.

-Before writing the novel, Mann conducted extensive research in order to depict with immaculate detail the conditions of the times and even the mundane aspects of the lives of his characters.
+Before writing the novel, Mann conducted extensive research in order to depict with precise detail the conditions of the times and even the mundane aspects of the lives of his characters.
 In particular, his cousin Marty provided him with substantial information on the economics of Lübeck, including grain prices and the city's economic decline.
-The author carried out financial analysis to present the economic information depicted in the book accurately.

-Accurate information through extensive research was a general topic in Thomas Mann's other novels.
-Some characters in the book speak in the Low German of northern Germany.
+Mann carried out financial analyses to present the economic information provided in the book accurately.
+Accurate information through extensive research was a feature of Mann's other novels as well.
+Some characters in Buddenbrooks speak in the Low German of northern Germany.

-In the conversations appearing in the early parts of the book, many of the characters switch back and forth between German and French, and are seen to be effectively bilingual.
+In the conversations appearing in the early parts of the book, many of the characters switch back and forth between German and French.
 The French appears in the original within Mann's German text, similar to the practice of Tolstoy in War and Peace.
-The bilingual characters are of the older generation, who were already adults during the Napoleonic Wars; in later parts of the book, with the focus shifting to the family's younger generation against the background of Germany moving towards unification and assertion of its new role as a major European power, the use of French by the characters visibly diminishes.
+The bilingual characters are of the older generation, who were already adults during the Napoleonic Wars; in later parts of the book, with the focus shifting to the family's younger generation against the background of Germany moving towards unification and assertion of its new role as a major European power, the use of French by the characters diminishes.

 All occurrences in the lives of the characters are seen by the narrator and the family members in relation to the family trade business: the sense of duty and destiny accompanying it as well as the economic consequences that events bring.
 Through births, marriages, and deaths, the business becomes almost a fetish or a religion, especially for some characters, notably Thomas and his sister Tony.
 The treatment of the female main character Tony Buddenbrook in the novel resembles the 19th-century realists (Flaubert's Madame Bovary and Tolstoy's Anna Karenina), but from a more ironic and less tragic point of view.

-Mann's emotional description of the Frau Consul's death has been noted as a significant literary treatment of death and the subject's self-awareness of the death process.
+Mann's emotional description of the Frau Consul's death has been noted as a significant and eloquent literary treatment of death and the subject's self-awareness of the death process.

+William Faulkner considered it to be the greatest novel of the 20th century.